 Possible DNS Propagation Errors

-There are currently 2 scenarios in which you might encounter an issue caused by DNS propagation.
+There are currently two scenarios in which you might encounter an issue caused by DNS propagation:

-- 1. Data catalogue has been deployed but DNS entries have not fully propagated.
-In this scenario you might see a banner when accessing the data catalogue.
+Quix data store has been deployed but DNS entries have not fully propagated.
+In this scenario you might see a banner when accessing the Quix data store.

 In these scenarios simply wait while the DNS records propagate.
 It can take up to 10 minutes for DNS to records to propagate fully.